Corn with Spinach and Cheese

 15 Dec

 Corn on the cob is so good boiled, I mostly have it without taking it through any elaborate "treatment" routine.
-A little salt, a little chilli powder, a dash of lime juice – rub it on and bite directly off the cob – that’s my usual mode of having boiled corn.
+A little salt, a little chili powder, a dash of lime juice – rub it on and bite directly off the cob – that’s my usual mode of having boiled corn.

 Then again, there is something to be said for the occasional exoticization.